Last Updated on: 27th September 2023, 08:22 am

 Can Worms Kill Parrots?

-The presence of gape worms that impact a bird’s ability to breathe must be dealt with urgently.
+Gape worms that impact a bird’s ability to breathe must be dealt with urgently.
 Gizzard worms are equally concerning due to their ability to cause bacterial infection.

 What Is The Best Worming Treatment for Parrots?

 A pet store will stock over-the-counter parrot dewormers.
 Examples include:

 Most worming medications are effective against common worm infestations like tapeworms and roundworms, but check if the treatment will kill less common worms.

 Also, check for side effects associated with worming medication.
 For example, some dewormers increase a parrot’s core temperature, so you may need to tackle this concern to avoid overheating.

 Administer a worming treatment and deep clean the cage.
 Then, use a bird-safe disinfectant to ensure that any eggs that the human eye can’t detect are killed and removed.

 Consider periodically changing the deworming treatment if a parrot is prone to worm infestations.
 Like all medications, a parrot’s body can grow resistant to a specific formula.